Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

-We regenerate these scores for every replicate to serve as a rigorous null hypothesis.
-This control allows us to detect whether any observed correlations are artifacts of the bootstrapping or aggregation pipeline itself.
-If the physics-based signals (IF and Cosine) do not statistically outperform this random baseline, it would indicate that the market contains no exploitable structure. \end{itemize}
+Scores are regenerated independently for each replication.
+This control tests whether any observed correlation is an artifact of the experimental pipeline itself; failure of FHE-IF and the cosine variants statistically outperforming this baseline would indicate that the market contains no exploitable valuation structure.